-The fuel consumed through fiscal year 2008 increased by 139,000 gallons or 1.6 percent compared to the amount of fuel consumed through fiscal year 2007.
+The fuel consumed through the third quarter of fiscal year 2008 increased by 208,000 gallons or 3.1 percent compared to the amount of fuel consumed through the third quarter of 2007.
 Fiscal years 2005 and 2006 were mild winters and this is reflected in the amount of fuel used.
-However, this was not the case for fiscal years 2007 and 2008.
-In addition to the frequent winter storms in fiscal year 2008, MoDOT's field crews also battled earthquakes, floods and tornadoes.
+However, this was not the case for fiscal year 2007.
+MoDOT purchased 560,000 more gallons of diesel in the third quarter of fiscal year 2007 compared to the third quarter of fiscal year 2006, largely as a result of snow fights.